Breakthrough makes cell-based beef a thousand times cheaper to produce, SCiFi Foods claims

 “With this milestone, we’ve proven that potential is realistic with our ability to engineer beef cells that grow at low cost and large volumes.
 A decade ago, when the first lab-grown burger debuted in the press, it seemed like a pipedream.

 “So we are proud to be taking a major leap towards making cultivated meat a reality for everybody.”

-Hear what one expert thinks the future of cultivated meat looks like in this Food Matters Live podcast:
+Hear what one expert thinks the future of cultivated meat looks like in this Food Matters Live Podcast episode: